-Tag evasion, as the name implies, is a technique used by ad fraudsters to block the ad fraud detection or any other unwanted scripts from executing or rendering.
-If the scripts aren’t executed, you can’t detect the presence of ad frauds with the tools.
+Tag evasion, as the name implies, is a technique used by ad fraudsters to block ad fraud detection or any other unwanted scripts from executing or rendering.
+If the scripts aren’t executed, you can’t detect the presence of ad fraud with the tools.

-Let’s take 3ve example and see how the whole thing happened.
+Let’s take the 3ve as an example and see how Tag Evasion works.
 3ve used two techniques to evade tags.